pnp/sp-dev-fx-extensions/samples/react-application-machine-translations/README.md

 ## Prerequisites

 To make this sample work, you will need a valid API key for the Translator Text API.
 [These](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/translator-text-how-to-signup) instructions can help to set-up the Azure resource and obtain the API key.
-Each subscription has 1 free tier available which let's you translate 2M characters per month.
+Each subscription has 1 free tier available which lets you translate 2M characters per month.

 ## Solution